uayushdubey/prompt-version-control/README.md

 **Code modification.** Prompts can be applied to files via an LLM-powered apply pipeline that generates a strict unified diff, requires confirmation, and logs every change made.

+**Structured Inputs.** Prompts can define schemas for their inputs, enabling type-aware, self-documented, and interactive execution without hardcoding variables.

 ---

 ## Key Capabilities